Greatdori/Greatdori/README.md

 If you're experiencing some bugs, or have any suggestion to Greatdori!, filing an issue for it is also welcomed.

-### `Greatdori.xcodeproj` & `Package.swift`
-`Greatdori.xcodeproj` is the main project file of Greatdori!, we suggest you to open this project file in Xcode to make changes to Greatdori!.

-`Package.swift` makes it easier to embed DoriKit in other projects, and should not be used for editing code of Greatdori!, because `xcodeproj` file maintains structures of all files in this project.

-### Targets Relationship
 ```mermaid
 ---
 config: